 Almost 2/3 of the women who die suddenly of heart attacks have no previous symptoms.
 You don't always have pain when you have a heart attack.

 I was a critical care nurse for many years working with heart attack patients and also patients recovering from open heart surgery.
-I also worked six years teaching cardiac rehab.
-If you had any cardiac problem a cardiac rehab program will teach you everything you need to know to get healthy and stay healthy.
+I also worked for six years teaching cardiac rehabilitation.
+If you had any cardiac problems a cardiac rehab program will teach you everything you need to know to get healthy and stay healthy.

-More than one in three female adults have some form of cardiovascular disease (CVD).
+More than one in three female adults has some form of cardiovascular disease (CVD).
 Since 1984, the number of CVD deaths for females has exceeded those for males.
-In 2006, CVD was the cause of death in 432,709 females which are represented 52.1% of all deaths from heart attacks.
+In 2006, CVD was the cause of death in 432,709 females, which represented 52.1% of all deaths from heart attacks.
 Breast cancer claimed the lives of 40,821 females; lung cancer claimed 69,385.

 About 8.4 million females living today have a history of heart attack, angina pectoris, or both.
 Of these, 3.5 million have a history of myocardial infarction.

 As you can see heart disease is a major problem for all people and more than half are women.
-It is important to know the signs and symptoms of heart disease and if you experience the symptoms to call your doctor.
-If you develop symptoms that don't always quickly, call 911 immediately.
+It is important to know the signs and symptoms of heart disease, and if you experience the symptoms call your doctor.
+If you develop symptoms that are heart symptoms call 911 immediately.
 I can't stress that too much.
-Time is crucial to save your life.
+Time is crucial to saving your life.